Frequently asked questions about

 short-term health insurance in Minnesota

 Yes.
-In 2018 there were six insurers offering short-term health insurance in Minnesota, but as of mid-2020, there is just one.
+In 2018 there were six insurers offering short-term health insurance in Minnesota, but by mid-2020, there was just one.
+And that appears to still be the case as of 2023, with only one insurer offering short-term plans in the state.

 Short-term health insurance plans in Minnesota cannot last more than 185 days (six months) unless the insured is in the hospital on the day that the plan would have terminated and the insurer extends the coverage until the end of the hospital stay.
 This is clearly defined in Minnesota statute (62A.65, Subdivision 7).